nlesc-recruit/powersensor3-results/SSD-measurements/README.md

 ## How to reproduce

-The data used in the paper is not (yet) present in this repository.
-To retrieve the data and reproduce the plots, the fio scripts will have to be run.
-The data used in the paper will be published on Zenodo soon.
+To reproduce the PowerSensor3 results, you can either download the data of our runs, or you can rerun the benchmarks manually.

+### Download data

+The results of our benchmarking are publically available on <https://zenodo.org/records/15019311>.
+When using these results, please follow the instructions on Zenodo.

-## Re-collecting the data
+### Re-collecting the data

 > **WARNING**: The fio experiments wipe ALL data present on the NVMe drive.
 Do not run it on an SSD that has important data.